nur-ag/ELENE/REPRODUCIBILITY.md

-Reproducible Research --- ELENE: Exploring MP-GNN Expressivity via Edge-Level Ego-Network Encodings
+Reproducible Research --- Improving Subgraph-GNNs via Edge-Level Ego-Network Encodings
 ===================================================================================================

-This document describes how to reproduce the results for our paper "ELENE: Exploring MP-GNN Expressivity via Edge-Level Ego-Network Encodings".
+This document describes how to reproduce the results for our paper "Improving Subgraph-GNNs via Edge-Level Ego-Network Encodings".
 We provide the following supplementary materials including code and instructions.

 ## Reproducibility